mirzaumersaleem/Project-Task/NODE.md

 ## How do you set a cookie in node?
 Clear cookie?

-## How do you prevent XSS Attachs?
+## How do you prevent XSS Attacks in Node.js?

 ## What are the 3 arguments in an express middleware/route callback?